developer-zebra/developer-zebra-site/src/datawedge/6-6/guide/api/tutorials/index.md

 1. **Deploy the target Android app** (on which to enable scanning) to a Zebra device.
 2. **Launch DataWedge** on the device.
 3. **Configure DataWedge INPUT (barcode scanner) and OUTPUT (Intent)**.
 4. **Optional: Create a Profile** to associate with the target app.
-If no Profile is created and assigned, DataWedge will use Profile0, a built-in app designed for this purpose.
+If no Profile is created and assigned, DataWedge will use Profile0, a built-in Profile designed for this purpose.

 Details and source code follow.